This antishock garment applies pressure to a woman’s lower body to help control postpartum bleeding. Photo: PATH/Patrick McKern.

 While postpartum hemorrhage is a killer, it is also one of the few obstetric complications with proven interventions.

 PATH’s experience has taught us that simple is often better.
 A new technology does not have to be complicated and expensive to saves lives.
 The nonpneumatic antishock garment is a perfect example of this.

 PATH collaborated with the University of California, San Francisco (UCSF) Safe Motherhood Program, Pathfinder International, and Blue Fuzion Group on the nonpneumatic antishock garment, a groundbreaking innovation that evolved from a technology originally developed by NASA for use on the space station.

 An antishock garment can keep a mother alive until she is treated for postpartum hemmorhage.

-One method is the use of a lightweight, neoprene covering that resembles the bottom half of a wetsuit.
-The nonpneumatic antishock garment is made up of five segments that can be wrapped around a mother’s legs, pelvis, and abdomen, then tightened with Velcro straps.
-The antishock garment applies pressure to the lower part of a women’s body, forcing blood to key organs including the heart, lungs, and brain.
+The lightweight, neoprene device resembles the bottom half of a wetsuit—its five segments are wrapped around a mother’s legs, pelvis, and abdomen, then tightened with Velcro straps.
+The garment, called “nonpneumatic” because it does not use air, applies pressure to the lower part of the body, forcing blood to key organs including the heart, lungs, and brain.

 Affordable, available, and accessible